Our School Offer

 The school a positive behaviour approach which is supported by a comprehensive Positive Behaviour Policy and individual pupil plans, where required.
 We also have members of staff trained in restorative approaches that can be available to offer support in this area as required.

 How will my child or young person be supported to enable them to contribute their views?

 We believe strongly that all of children have a voice and should be enabled to make choices.
 We ensure that every child’s preferred communication strategies are clearly identified and outlined in their Education and Health Care Plan and Pupil Personalised Portrait.
 This may be through sign, use of symbols, vocalisation, gesture or augmentative and alternative technologies.
 All children are encouraged to indicate how they feel and action is taken if a child is unhappy.

 School ambassadors rare represented from classes across the school.
 They are encouraged to take an active role in many decisions made in school

 What specialist services and expertise are available at or accessed by the setting, school or college?

 Qualified teachers of deaf and hearing impaired children

 Qualified teachers of blind and visually impaired children

-Teachers qualified in Multi-Sensory Impairment
+Teachers and support staff qualified in Multi-Sensory Impairment

 Qualified Multi-Sensory Interveners